What's new in Joomla 5.1?

 The dark mode in Joomla 5.0 automatically adapted to your device or browser settings.
 It was not possible within Joomla itself to choose light or dark mode.
 In Joomla 5.1, this option is added and in several places.

 1) In the user menu comes an additional option to switch modes.
-This choice is stored in your browser's cookies.
+This choice is saved in your browser's cookies.

-2) You can also save this choice to a user, so this setting will be copied to different browsers.
-However, this option will be overridden if you choose a different mode than your default via the above method.
+2) You can also save this choice to a user, this way this setting is carried over in different browsers.
+However, this option will be overridden if you choose a different mode than your default choice via the above method.

-3) You can also make this choice in the template itself via: System > Manage template styles > Color settings, then these options apply to all users unless they make a different choice in their profile or in the user menu.
+3) You can also make this choice on the template itself via: System > Manage template styles > Colour settings, then these options apply to all users unless they make a different choice in their profile or in the user menu.

 New SEO options in Joomla 5.1